cloud-github/yii2-cms/README.md

-Yii 2 Advanced Application Template
+Yii 2 CMS Advanced Application Template
 ===================================

-Yii 2 Advanced Application Template is a skeleton Yii 2 application best for developing complex Web applications with multiple tiers.
+Yii 2 CMS is a skeleton Yii 2 application with role based access authorization for making complex CMS based applications.

 The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.